junghoon2/kube-books/ch11/rook/Documentation/ceph-cluster-crd.md

 This type of cluster is recommended in a cloud environment where volumes can be dynamically created and also in clusters where a local PV provisioner is available.

-> **NOTE**: Kubernetes version 1.13.0 or greater is required to provision OSDs on PVCs.

 ```yaml
 apiVersion: ceph.rook.io/v1
 kind: CephCluster